 - Understand the source of any links (geographically)

-Using our backlink checker tool, you can learn more about the websites connecting to yours and their authority.
+Using the backlink checker tool, you can learn more about the websites connecting to yours and their authority.
 Do this to see if your backlinks are passing any link juice to your website.

 Check Through Majestic

 You enter your domain into the search window on Majestic and move on from there.
 This tool provides a wealth of information, such as details on:

 You can learn from this information who links to your page and how to get more backlinks for your company.
 You’ll be able to tell which pages perform better and require more effort to build links.